So you are travelling to the most unique city in the world and you are wondering what are the best places to stay in Venice.

 Based on where you decide to base yourself, it can be a long walk to the San Marco Square.

-I think this is another area that should be experienced on a second or third visit to the city.
+I think this is another area that should be experienced on a second or even a third visit to the city.

 Because Castello is a bit different from what you expect.
 The streets are quite wide, there are lots of squares around and there is a lack of that maze that makes this city famous for.